Even though EVERYTHING is on the website, we get asked the following questions all the time.

 Do you accept credit cards.

-Yes, but will pass the % surcharge the credit card company charges us onto you.
+Not really … if you’re desperate to live a life on credit then contact us.
+We will pass the % surcharge the credit card company charges us onto you.

 I want a replacement cover for my existing frame.
 What do I do?